Icenium/icenium-cli/README.md

 ```

 The Telerik AppBuilder CLI launches the device simulator.
 In the device simulator, you can change the target device form factor, mobile platform and version, and orientation.
 You can adjust the geolocation details, network connection configuration, file storage configuration, and the default contacts.
 You can debug your code using the built-in debug tools.

+For more information about the Telerik AppBuilder device simulator, see <a href="http://docs.telerik.com/platform/appbuilder/testing-your-app/running-apps-in-simulator/device-simulator" target="_blank">Running Apps in the Device Simulator</a>.

 <a id="device"></a>
 **4. Run on device**